 - The basic level of rateable value usually remains fixed for a five-year period.
-The rateable values which became effective on 1 April 2010 were based on open market rental values on 1 April 2008.
+The current rateable values are based on open market rental values on 1 April 2008.

 - Any new premises or any changes to existing premises are valued at the rent they would have commanded in April 2008.